physikerwelt/antlrphpruntime/README.md

 There is no prebuilt packages at the moment, you need to compile your own version from the source.

-    # install antlr 3.4 (or later tested with 3.5 does not work with 4.0)
+    # install antlr 3.4 (compiles with 3.5 does not work with 4.0)
     vi build.properties
     ant